 European Court of Human Rights

 The European Court of Human Rights was set up under the European Convention on Human Rights as amended by Protocol No. 11.
-It is composed of a number of judges equal to that of the Member States (currently forty-seven).
+It is composed of a number of judges equal to that of the Member States (currently forty-six).
 The procedure before the European Court of Human Rights is adversarial and public.
 Hearings, which are held only in a minority of cases, are public, unless the Chamber/Grand Chamber decides otherwise on account of exceptional circumstances.
 Memorials and other documents filed with the Court's Registry by the parties are, in principle, accessible to the public.
 Individual applicants may submit applications themselves, but legal representation is recommended, and even required for hearings or once an application has been declared admissible.
 The Council of Europe has set up a legal aid scheme for applicants who do not have sufficient means.
 The official languages of the Court are English and French, but applications may be submitted in one of the official languages of the member states.
 Once the application has been declared admissible, one of the Court's official languages must be used, unless the President of the Chamber/Grand Chamber authorises the continued use of the language of the application.
 Any member state or individual claiming to be a victim of a violation of the Convention may lodge directly with the Court in Strasbourg an application alleging a breach by a member state of one of the rights foreseen by the Convention.

 Judges are elected by the Parliamentary Assembly of the Council of Europe for a six-year term.
 The Plenary Court elects its President, two Vice-Presidents and two Presidents of Section for a period of three years.